dominodatalab/low-code-assistant-rstudio/README.md

 This will install *LCA for R* in your current workspace, but the tool will not persist once the workspace is stopped.

+*Note: If you encounter an error that includes "Timeout was reached", please make sure that you've selected a harware tier for your Domino Workspace that allows egress.
+Otherwise, your Workspace will not be able to reach GitHub to download this package.*

-### Method 2: Installing in a Domino Compute environment
+### Method 2: Installing in a Domino Compute environment (Recommended)

 1. Click on "Environments" on the side navigation bar
 2. Select the environment in which *LCA for R* should be installed